PeoplePlusAI/Sthaan/README.md

 India's unstructured addressing leads to $10-14 billion in annual losses and 30% is attributed towards last-mile delivery impacting logistics, e-commerce, and access to essential services.
 For solving this problem, we are building "Sthan".

 * Indian addresses are often non-standard, unstructured, and incomplete.
-* WWhich creates significant inefficiencies for logistics, e-commerce, and essential services.
+* Which creates significant inefficiencies for logistics, e-commerce, and essential services.
 * Users also lack control over how their sensitive address data is shared and used.

 ## The solution

 There is a need for a new standard that virtualizes physical addresses, empowering users with privacy and control.
 This standardization needs a system of incentives to encourage:

 1. Adoption - Investment in the Sthan infrastructure to enhance reliability and coverage.
 2. Participation - Active use of Sthan addresses by individuals and businesses for smoother deliveries and transactions.